justicephysics/humanos2.0/prototype-overview.md

 ---

-*“The Snapshot Model is not a faster chip.
-It is the end of the chip race entirely.
-The prototype is the proof.
-The Space State is the destination.”*
+*“The feudal lords manufactured complexity to lock the gate.
+We removed complexity to open the gate for everyone.
+The Snapshot Model is the key.
+The build begins now.”*

-**#SnapshotPrototype #ThinClient #SpaceState #HumanOS2 #JusticePhysics**
+**#SnapshotPrototype #QuantumKey #Democratization #LightAt2Kelvin #SpaceState #HumanOS2 #JusticePhysics**